-An analysis of the most recent five-year period of available crash data (2015-2019) has been undertaken based on crash data provided by TfNSW for the roads surrounding the site.
-The locations and severity of the crash data for the five-year period is shown in Figure 2.6 and detailed in Table 2.3.
+Analysis of the five-year period of available crash data between 2015 and 2019 has been completed based on crash data provided by TfNSW for the roads surrounding the site.
+The locations and severity of the crash data for the five-year period is shown in Figure 2.6 and detailed in Table 2.2.